STAR WARS BOOK LIST

 Newly released (since last update):

-• The High Republic: The Eye of Darkness in the High Republic Era
+• The High Republic: Temptation of the Force in the High Republic Era

 Upcoming titles added:

-• The High Republic: Into the Light in the High Republic Era (no cover image yet)
+• The Acolyte: Wayseeker in the High Republic Era

 Other publishing-related changes: